Awards and decorations of the Civil Air Patrol: General Jimmy Doolittle Achievement

 The General Jimmy Doolittle Achievement is awarded for successfully completing the specific requirements of Achievement 6 in Phase II of the Civil Air Patrol cadet program.
 Accompanies promotion to Cadet Senior Master Sergeant.
 A silver star is worn on the ribbon to denote completion of honor credit when promoting.

 Achievement 5

 The 5th Achievement is awarded (known as the Charles Lindbergh Achievement prior to October 2021) for successfully completing the specific requirements of Achievement 5 in Phase II of the Civil Air Patrol cadet program.
 Accompanies promotion to the grade of Cadet Master Sergeant.
 A silver star is worn on the ribbon to denote completion of honor credit when promoting.

 Captain Eddie Rickenbacker Achievement

-The Captain Eddie Rickenbacker Achievement is awarded for successfully completing the specific requirements of Achievement 4 in Phase II of the Civil Air Patrol cadet program.
+CAPtain Eddie Rickenbacker Achievement is awarded for successfully completing the specific requirements of Achievement 4 in Phase II of the Civil Air Patrol cadet program.
 Accompanies promotion to the grade of Cadet Technical Sergeant.
 A silver star is worn on the ribbon to denote completion of honor credit when promoting.